Today's Sober Story comes from Sharleen, a 62-year-old living in Whangateau - very close to Matakana.

 Sharleen: I have never experienced a relapse but as I said I still have this idea that I could be this person who could have a bubbles once in a blue moon.
 However - and thankfully - I know myself well enough to know if I touch that one drink I will start falling down a slippery slope.

 Mrs D: How long did it take for things to settle down for you physically and emotionally?

 Sharleen: It took a good couple of years before everything settled down physically and emotionally.
-However I still feel I am only this year really ready to tackle the emotional side of things.
-I have spent a life time emotional eating and then drinking to keep my feelings hidden and buried.
-Last year I started to discover how I really wanted to feel and then this year is about learning how to feel again.
 Because I shut out the ‘negative’ feelings, I also shut out the ‘positive’ feelings.
 My intent is to try and stay expansive, meaning open and connected so I can feel, rather than contracted which I believe keeps me cut off from my feelings.
 This is a work in progress!

 Mrs D: I can relate.
 Anything surprising you learned about yourself after you stopped drinking?